-In June 2018, completed a one week residency at CultureHub, where I attempted to create a prototype for a space that would visually respond to the live reading of poetry and prose.
-Thanks to the teaching of Matt Romein and help of Oren Shoham, was able to get a basic version working in four days, which was then tested by an amazing assortment of poets, writers, and editors, including Saeed Jones, Tommy Pico, and Meghann Plunkett.
+As a 2018 Resident Artist at CultureHub, created a prototype for a space that would visually respond to the live reading of poetry and prose.
+Thanks to the teaching of Matt Romein and help of Oren Shoham, was able to get a basic version working in four days in June, which was then tested by an amazing assortment of poets, writers, and editors.

-We used Google Cloud's speech-to-text API, Python, Max/MSP, and the NRC Word-Emotion Association Lexicon, created by Saif Mohammad and Peter Turney at the National Research Council Canada.
-The GitHub is available here.
+We used Google Cloud's speech-to-text API, Python, Max/MSP, and the NRC Word-Emotion Association Lexicon created by Saif Mohammad and Peter Turney at the National Research Council Canada.

 During the second week in November, we ported the project into Unity with the help of Sam Von Ehren, and then game developers Flan Falacci, Dennis Carr, and Milan Koerner-Safratta spent three days developing prototypes for several types of interactive graphics.